-Gothenburg is a big little city and if you want to go Christmas shopping you have loads to choose from - within walking distance.
+Gothenburg is a handy metropolis, and if you want to go Christmas shopping you have loads to choose from within walking distance.
 The Haga district is filled with little shops selling presents, chocolate, toys, hats and other charming things.
 In and around the street Magasinsgatan you will find the latest within fashion and interior design, while the city centre and the main boulevard Avenyn house many famous brands, flagship stores and arcades.

-Around Gothenburg, there are several castles and houses perfect for a christmas outing.
+Around Gothenburg, there are several castles and houses perfect for a Christmas outing.
 Just a short drive or bus ride from the city centre is Gunnebo House and Gardens with it's impressive organic café and restaurant.
-Enjoy the beautiful surroundings and 18th century buildings and visit the Christmas market.
-Tjolöholm castle was built in 1898–1904 and the architecture is a mix of 14th century English style, Art Noveau and innovative design features.
-This is also a lovely place to visit in Christmas time.
-Nääs Slott is another beautiful estate, not far from Gothenburg.
+Enjoy the beautiful surroundings and 18th century buildings and visit the Christmas garden and Christmas shop.
+Tjolöholm Castle was built in 1898–1904 and the architecture is a mix of 14th century English style, Art Noveau and innovative design features.
+This is also a lovely place to visit in the Christmas time.
+Nääs slott is another beautiful estate, not far from Gothenburg.
 The castle is set in a beutiful landscape just by a wonderful lake and there's a lot to explore – both inside the castle and beyond.
 If you can't get enough of the atmosphere, there are rooms for rent.

-But why do Swedes celebrate a catholic saint with such enthusiasm (apparently regardless of Christian faith)?
-One explanation might be that the celebrations are in fact inspired by old (and ofthen wild) festivities that used to be held to celebrate the winter solstice.
+But why do Swedes celebrate a Catholic saint with such enthusiasm (apparently regardless of Christian faith)?
+One explanation might be that the celebrations are in fact inspired by old (and often wild) festivities that used to be held to celebrate the winter solstice.
 These festivities could be quite burlesque – containing schnapps, crossdressing and animals that could speak.
 More about this here.

-Ever heard of Glögg?
+Ever heard of glögg?
 No?
 Get ready for a new favourite drink.
-You can choose between the original and the non alcoholic one – they are both delicious.
-Imagine a truly heartwarming bevarage with tastes of cinnamon, cardamom, ginger, cloves, bitter orange, raisins and wine.
+You can choose between the original and the non-alcoholic one – they are both delicious.
+Imagine a truly heartwarming beverage with a taste of cinnamon, cardamom, ginger, cloves, bitter orange, raisins and wine.
 Best enjoyed outdoors, in the cold.
-Why not at a Christmas market in the beautiful Haga district?